magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 React parlance.
 It first defines a new class, named `CommentBox`, which is an UI Component containing one method only: `render()`.
 This method uses JSX syntax to declare the structure of the component itself.
-In this very simple case, it is just a `div` tag element (it's a React component, not an HTML element) and the text `Hello, world!
+In this very simple case, it is just a `div` component (i.e. a React component, not an HTML element) and the text `Hello, world!
 I am a CommentBox`.

 This newly created UI `ComponentBox` component is then instantiated by the `ReactDOM.render()` method, which also attaches it to the